 Cavities in Kids – Symptoms and Treatments

-Also known as tooth decay, cavities in kids is one of the most commonly reported problems.
+Also known as tooth decay, cavities in kids are one of the most commonly reported problems.
 Cavities have nothing to do with age.
 Even a toddler can develop tooth decay.
 Although you might ignore cavities in a toddler with the thinking that they will lose their baby teeth, anyway.
 This is an unhealthy mindset to adapt.
 If your child develops a cavity at a young age, they are more likely to have a set of unhealthy teeth after they grow permanent ones.

 What is Tooth Decay in Children?

 Tooth decay is the destruction of tooth enamel.
-Enamel is the thin layer at the outer side of the tooth.
+Enamel is the thin layer on the outer side of the tooth.
 It is the strongest tissue in the human body.
 It covers the teeth that are visible outside the gum.
 Tooth decay leads to cavities which are caused by bacteria and plaque buildup.

 Related Read: Dental Care Tips for People at Different Stages of Life

 Here is everything you need to know about cavities in kids, that includes symptoms, causes, treatments, and advice on prevention.

 Which Children are at Risk of Tooth Decay?

 Because of the presence of bacteria in every child’s mouth, they are all at risk of tooth decay.
 There is no specific category to it.
 But what increases the risk?
 Take a look at it.